 Feeding Time at the Zoo – (Our Lunch)

 After the monkeys got their lunch, it was our turn.
-As we were zoo keepers for the day, we were fed in the staff canteen.
+As a zoo keeper for a day, we were fed in the staff canteen.
 We were given a card that covered either a main meal, two sides and a drink or a main meal, side dish, drink and dessert.

 It was a pretty good canteen selection and I took the opportunity to have some chips.
 (We never have chips at home so this is always an eating out treat).